CAR T Therapy FAQs

 - Primary mediastinal B cell lymphoma

 The Food and Drug Administration (FDA) has granted CAR T therapy breakthrough status for acute lymphoblastic leukemia, chronic lymphocytic leukemia and B-cell lymphoma.
-Researchers are continuing to study additional situations in which the treatment can help improve patients’ outcomes and quality of life.
+Researchers are continuing to study additional situations in which this treatment can help improve patient outcomes and quality of life.
 Many clinical trials are available for the use of CAR T-cell therapy in the treatment of blood cancers and solid tumors.